r-devel/r-dev-web/WindowsBuilds/R-4.2/howto.md

 rtools42-toolchain-libs-cross-5038.tar.zst.

-These should be extracted in the same directory, `/usr/lib/mxe/usr` (or a directory simplinked from there), e.g.
+These should be extracted in the same directory, `/usr/lib/mxe/usr` (or a directory simlinked from there), e.g.

 ```
 cd /usr/lib/mxe/usr